KILTprotocol/sdk-js/docs/getting-started.md

 ```

-## How request, create and send an Attestation
+## How to request, create and send an Attestation

-First, we need to build a request for an attestation, which has to include a claim and the address of the Claimer:
+First, we need to build a request for an attestation, which has to include a claim and the address of the Claimer.
+(Note that this object allows much more functionality, however, we do not go into the details here):
 ```typescript
 import Kilt from '@kiltprotocol/sdk'

 const requestForAttestation = new Kilt.RequestForAttestation(claim, [], claimer)
 ```

-The `requestForAttestation` object looks as the following:
+The `requestForAttestation` object looks like this:
 ```typescript
 RequestForAttestation {
   claim: